MeteoDataApp/Frontend/README.md

 - The server queries the MongoDB collection for documents where the `Station` field matches the provided value.
 - The query results are sorted in descending order by the `Date` field to capture the most recent records.
 - The result set is ordered from oldest to newest.
+- If start and/or end are provided, the endpoint filters the documents based on the provided date range.
+The dates must follow the YYYY-MM-DD format.
+- The endpoint removes any duplicate entries based on the combination of Station and formatted Date.

 #### Success Response
 - **Content-Type:** `application/json`